 Types of operator licence

-- Restricted Licence – for those who carry their own goods or materials in connection with their trade or business - this licence covers all transport operations in the UK
+Restricted licences are for those who carry their own goods or materials in connection with their trade or business.
+This licence covers all transport operations in the UK.

 Cost of a licence